I was fired and was not paid within 48 hours. What now?

 Merritt, BC

-Indeed, BC’s main employment standards law says that an employer has to pay a worker the wages and vacation pay they’re owed within 48 hours of firing them.
-(Note that this only applies to workers covered by employment standards law.
-Check out this guidance to confirm you’re covered.)
-If you haven’t been paid what you’re owed, there are steps you can take.
+That’s right.
+Under BC’s main employment standards law, an employer has to pay a worker the wages and vacation pay they’re owed within 48 hours of firing them.
+(The law sets a different deadline — six days — when the worker quits.)
+This rule only applies to workers covered by employment standards law.
+Check this guidance to confirm you’re covered.

 Here are tips for writing a letter to your employer.